fatfish-lab/aquarium-documentation/src/web/applications/viewer.md

 # Viewer

 The viewer application is dedicated to open [Media item](../items/media.md).
+Check our Media page to see the [supported formats](../items/media.md#format).

 ![Viewer](../../_medias/screenshots/viewer.webp)